 FINANCIAL AID APPLICANTS AND RECIPIENTS PLEASE NOTE:

 Scholarships count toward your financial aid package.
 If you have no Remaining Need, you may not be able to participate in the program.
 (To see if you have Remaining Need, log into your My Fresno State account; go to Student Center; select My Finances; click on View Financial Aid; select Aid Year at top of list; click on Financial Aid Summary; and look at Remaining Need amount.
-This must be at least $875 or $1750 or higher to earn the scholarship.
+This must be at least $583 for a 1 unit 50-hour internship, $1166 for a 2 unit 100-hour internship or $1750 for a 3 unit 150-hour intnerhship or higher to earn the scholarship.
 If not, you might be able to increase your Remaining Need by reducing or declining one or more loan offer/s.)

 Twice a year, in the fall and spring semesters, employers primarily from business, industry and government visit our campus to interview Fresno State students, and alumni for internships and full time entry level career positions.

 HireFresnoState is your web-based on-campus interview system.
 This system includes registration, resume submission and interview sign-ups

 Career and Internship Fairs are held each semester to provide students with the opportunity to meet with multiple employers and discuss potential opportunities within their organization.

 Career Fairs are networking events that allow students the opportunity to meet potential employers.
 Take the time to: